 To optimize the rendering time and lower the GPU memory consumption, use texture compression.
 To control texture compression for baked Reflection Probes, open the Lighting window (menu: Window > RenderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

 See in Glossary > Lighting Settings), navigate to Environmental Lighting > Reflections and use the CompressionA method of storing data that reduces the amount of storage space it requires.
-See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
+See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimized for fast Texture sampling.
 More info

 See in Glossary, Animation CompressionThe method of compressing animation data to significantly reduce file sizes without causing a noticable reduction in motion quality.
 Animation compression is a trade off between saving on memory and image quality.
 More info